-Streetscape Plan: A plan approved pursuant to the LAMC for the adoption of streetscape plans, or if there are no LAMC procedures, a plan approved by the City Planning Commission and/or another City Commission, the Board of Public Works, LADOT General Manager or LADCP Director, which provides guidelines and policies for how a particular City street should look and function, including the design and design consistency of streetscape amenities, maintenance of streetscape amenities, pedestrian safety improvements and amenities, improvements or amenities to support local businesses, improvements or amenities to improve connections to nearby transit, improvements or design features to implement sustainable landscaping practices, and overall corridor aesthetics.
+Streetscape Plan: A plan approved pursuant to the LAMC for the adoption of streetscape plans, or if there are no LAMC procedures, a plan approved by the City Planning Commission and/or another City Commission, the Board of Public Works, LADOT General Manager or LADCP Director, which provides guidelines and policies for how a particular City street should look and function, including the design and design consistency of streetscape amenities, maintenance of streetscape amenities, pedestrian safety improvements and amenities, improvements or amenities to support local businesses, improvements or amenities to implement sustainable landscaping practices, and overall corridor aesthetics.
 Streetscape amenities as used herein include, but are not limited to, street benches, trash receptacles, street lighting, trees, signage, landscaping, landscape fixtures, sidewalk pavement design, and unique community identifiers.